LyzeOfKiel/devops/README.md

 * **app_rust** - Rocket HTTP server which shows current time in Moscow timeone

-You can find more info about each project (how to run, lint, etc.) in corresponding folders.
+You can find more info about each project in corresponding folders.

 ## Lint